 Are you tired of getting sick from eating out at a restaurant that either has a gluten free menu or indicates gluten free items on their menu?
 Getting glutened is a miserable feeling.

-I am here to tell you that there is probably no such thing as a 100% gluten free pizza unless you either buy it from a place with a dedicated gluten free kitchen, or make it at home.
-It is just too difficult for a pizza restaurant to prevent cross contamination.
-Flour is in the air.
+I am here to tell you that there is probably no such thing as a 100% gluten free pizza unless you either buy it from a place with a dedicated gluten free kitchen, or make it at home.”

 Gluten free people have a varying degree of sensitivity to gluten.
 Some people can’t tolerate any gluten, and others can handle trace amounts.
 You need to know where you fall on this spectrum and determine if a pizza restaurant is taking the right precautions to prevent you from getting sick.

-- Do you purchase gluten free crusts from a dedicated gluten free distributor, or do you make them in house?
+- Did they purchase gluten free crusts from a dedicated gluten free distributor, or do they make them in-house?
 If they are purchased, are they stored bagged, away from regular pizza crusts?
-If they are made in house, how do you store the dough?
+If they are made in house, how do they store the dough?

-- Do you prepare your gluten free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
-If not, is the area cleaned, and or a liner put down to prevent cross contamination?
+- Do they prepare your gluten free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
+If not, is the area cleaned, and or a liner put down to prevent cross-contamination?

-- Does your cook change his gloves and apron before working on a gluten free pizza order?
+- Does the cook change gloves and apron before working on a gluten free pizza order?

-- Do you use a sterilized separate pan to cook the gluten free pizza on?
+- Do they use a sterilized separate pan to cook the gluten free pizza on?
 Many restaurants use mesh sheets.
-These don’t work very well to prevent cross contamination because regular flour can go up through the holes and into the gluten free pizza.
-If they don’t use a pan under your pizza, it will get cross contaminated just laying on the oven shelf.
+These don’t work very well to prevent cross-contamination because regular flour can go up through the holes and into the gluten free pizza.
+If they don’t use a pan under your pizza, it will get cross-contaminated just laying on the oven shelf.

-- Do you use a separate cutter and paddle for gluten free pizzas?
+- Do they use a separate cutter and paddle for gluten free pizzas?